sagemath/trac_to_gh/Issue 2066.md

 # Issue 2066: [with patch; needs review] animate -- bug fix for xmin/ymin/xmax/ymax + add a nice example requested by a user

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2066

 Original creator: was